MaineKuehn/usim/docs/source/topics/simpy.rst

     Start driving at 12
     Start parking at 14

-The ``usim.py`` layer not only emulates SimPy - it can also be used from native μSim simulations.
-This allows to combine simulations from μSim and SimPy, and to gradually convert simulations.
+The ``usim.py`` layer not only emulates SimPy - it can even be used from native μSim simulations.
+This allows combining simulations from μSim and SimPy, and to gradually convert simulations.

 .. hint::